readthedocs/sphinx-notfound-page/docs/configuration.rst

       {
           'title': 'Page not found',
-          'body': '<h1>Page not found</h1>\n\nUnfortunately we couldn't find the content you were looking for.', }
+          'body': "<h1>Page not found</h1>\n\nUnfortunately we couldn't find the content you were looking for.", }

    Type: dict